openeuler-mirror/syscontainer-tools/README.md

    --version, -v                        print the version
 ```

-For usage of each command, you can check with `--help`, e.g. `syscontainer-tools add-device --help`
+For usage of each command, you can check with `--help`, for example, `syscontainer-tools add-device --help`.

 ## Contributions